FHIR vs HL7: Differences and How to Choose the Right Healthcare Standard

 FHIR is the implementers-focused standard that relies on the open-source paradigm.
 It is published on the page https://hl7.org/fhir/.
 Unlike previous healthcare standards, it is available for study and use.
 Accessibility of the standard greatly contributes to the community interest and involves developers in standard development and testing.

-We’ve compiled brief descriptions of the critical characteristics of all standards released by the HL7 organization for achieving interoperability to clarify the difference between HL7 and FHIR.
+We’ve compiled brief descriptions of the critical characteristics of all standards released by the HL7 organization for achieving interoperability to clarify the difference between FHIR vs HL7 standards.

 FeatureHL7 V2HL7 V3HL7 CDAFHIR